How to clean a BBQ: tips and tricks recommended by grill and cleaning experts

 Step 1: Burn off residue

-''The burn off.
+Start the process by burning off leftover food scraps and grease. ''The burn-off.
 This first step is key," Dan says purposely.
 "Heat your barbecue up to the max for about 30 minutes – be wary that the dirtier the cooking grates are, the more it will smoke.
 Once the grill stops smoking it will generally have burned off most old residual grease and fat."

 It’s much easier to scrub off any residual grease or food from the grill surface while it’s still hot.
 Be sure to wear protective clothing for the 'burn off', or at least old clothes, because it is likely that anything you are wearing will smell of smoke and have traces of old BBQ food remnants by the end of this step.

 "While your barbecue is still hot, brush the cooking grates with a T-brush as this will remove any leftover residue or detritus left behind from the burn off," explains Dan.

 Just like when you clean the oven, always ensure that the grill is no more than moderately hot.
 Never clean the grill while it is scorching hot and always allow it to cool to a safe temperature first.